 Copying an AMI

-You can copy (AMIs) within or across AWS region using the AWS Management Console, the command line,
+You can copy an Amazon Machine Image (AMI) within or across an AWS region using the AWS Management Console, the

 There are no charges for copying an AMI.
 However, standard storage and data transfer rates apply.